Late Breaking Abstract submissions are now closed.

 - No reference to the authors or the institution should appear within the body of the abstract or in the abstract title.

-- Abstracts can be edited until the submission site closes.
+- Late Breaking Abstracts can be edited until the submission site closes.
 After the submission site closes and the abstracts go into review, the content of the abstracts may not be edited in any way.
 Please make sure to proof read and double check your abstracts before submission.
 In addition, AHNS cannot update the content/text of your abstract to include new/updated data after acceptance notifications, although you will be allowed to include these updated findings in your actual presentation.

 - Artificial Intelligence